AdlCruz/rctapi/README.md

 To install this package please use "devtools::"AdlCruz/rctapi"

-NOTE this package contains NO internal error handling fucntions or checks.
+NOTE this package includes NO internal error handling.